-An official transcript from each undergraduate and graduate institution you have attended is required.
+An official transcript from each undergraduate and graduate institution you have attended is required prior to enrollment in the graduate program.
 Only official transcripts sent directly by the institution to Graduate Studies at Sarah Lawrence College will be accepted.
 It is the applicant's responsibility to see that official transcripts (one copy only) from all colleges and universities attended are sent directly from each school to the Graduate Studies Office (have them specify program on envelope).

 Please send materials to:

 Applicants will be asked to submit the names of two recommenders with their online application.
 You should ask people who know you well enough to give an informed opinion as to your intellectual ability for sustained academic effort.
 If you are unable to contact former teachers, we welcome letters from others, such as employers, who can make similar assessments.
 Preferably, one of those should be from a person in your field of interest.

 Graduate Record Examination (GRE) scores are not required for admission to Sarah Lawrence College.

 Individuals whose native language is not English must include official scores from the Test of English as a Foreign Language (TOEFL).
 Information concerning TOEFL may be obtained by writing: TOEFL, Educational Testing Service, Princeton, NJ 08541.
 Request that the results are sent to Sarah Lawrence College, ETS code 2810.
 For more information: www.ets.org/toefl.

 Statement of Objectives and Goals/Writing Sample

 Please make sure to include all writing materials with each sheet clearly labeled, indicating the specific question being answered.
 Please address each question according to indicated or reasonable length (generally at least 1 page if not indicated).
 All materials must be typed.
 Any additional material, which represents your ability to pursue graduate study, would be welcome.